How to become a Korean Translator?

 To do so, create a profile on various job portals and connect with HRs and recruiters on business networking sites like LinkedIn.

-You can increase your contact with professionals in this field.
+You can expand your network of professionals in this field.
 You can even send your C.V. or contact relevant companies.

 How to get the work

-Many employers provide software to help complete the translations on the computer.
-This makes it easy and possible to work in remote places.
+Many employers provide software to help complete translations on computers.
+This makes it easier to work in remote locations.
 Thus, you may work from anywhere in the world.

-There are many translation service providers and companies that hire Korean language experts.
+Many translation service providers and companies hire Korean language experts.

 Don’t spam them once you have created a list of agencies you want to approach.
 Instead, take the time to go through their websites.